lodauria/IoT_Group_Project/src/Devices/DockDevice/README.md

 };
 ```

-## HOW TO BUILD
+## How to build

-To build a version compatible with ETHOS run this command
+To build a version compatible with ETHOS run this command:
 ```
 make ETHOS=1
 ```
-this version by default has dock_id 13 and automatically setup TAP on your pc
+This version automatically setup the TAP interface on the PC.

-Without ETHOS=1 parameter will build a version with LoRaWAN connection
+Without the parameter `ETHOS=1` we build the version with LoRaWAN connection.

-Building with the option `FAKE=1` the boat detection sensor output will be replaced with dummy random data.
+If we use the option `FAKE=1`, the boat detection sensor output will be replaced with dummy random data.
-You can use these options together, ex.
+You can also use these options together, e.g.:

 ```
 make ETHOS=1 FAKE=1
 ```

-## NETWORK INTERFACE
+## Network interface

-For the tests with real hardware the nucleo board is connected to the internet connection of the pc using ETHOS.
+For the tests with real hardware the STM32 Nucleo board is connected to internet through the PC using ETHOS.

 For the network tests with IoT-Lab the board will be replaced with a [ST-LRWAN1](https://www.iot-lab.info/docs/boards/st-b-l072z-lrwan1/) that has a LoRaWAN connection.

-## MQTT TOPICS
+## MQTT messages
-The messages if a boat is detected or not are published in the topic `dock/boat` with this format
+The messages if a boat is detected or not are published on the topic `dock/boat` with this format:
 ```
 {
     "dock_id": 13,
-  "event": 0
+    "event": "0"
 }
 ```
-`dock_id` identify the sender.
+`dock_id` identifies the sender,

-`event` if it is 1 the boat leaves the dock, 0 otherwise
+`event` has value 1 if the boat leaves the docking spot, 0 otherwise.

-The devices to turn on the LED when a boat is entering the marina, are subscribed to the topic `dock/assign` and
-they accept messages with this format
+To turn on the LED when the boat has to reach the docking spot, the board subscribes to the topic `dock/assign` and accepts messages with this format:
 ```
 {
-"dock_num": 13,
     "boat_id":"TS57845",
+    "dock_num": "13",
     "event":"0"
 }
 ```
+`boat_id` is the license plate of the boat,
-`dock_id` The dock assigned to the boat
+`dock_num` is the dock assigned to the boat,
-`event = 0` means that a boat entering the marina
+`event = "0"` means that the boat is entering in the marina.
-`boat_id` The plate of the boat